Ministerial Infrastructure Designation

 Geotechnical investigations

-Geotechnical investigations were originally planned for Q3/ Q4 2025, however they will now be delivered in Q2 2026.
-This revised timeframe will support the delivery of any additional planning and design work required prior to construction commencing in 2027.
+Geotechnical investigations were originally planned for Q3/Q4 2025, however it is now expected they will be delivered in Q2 2026.
+This revised timeframe will support the delivery of any additional planning and design work required prior to construction which is scheduled to commence in 2027.

 Community engagement